pablodlc/weather-dashboard/README.md

 > WHEN I click on a city in the search history
 > THEN I am again presented with current and future conditions for that city

-## APIs Used
+## External Resources

+-   OpenWeathermap.org Weather API
--   OpenWeather One Call API
+-   OpenWeathermap.org WeatherOneCall API
 -   Moment.js
+-   Google Fonts
--   Open Iconic
+-   Font Awesome

 ## Technologies Used

--   HTML
--   CSS + Bootstrap
--   JavaScript
 -   jQuery
+-   Bootstrap

+## Future Developments

+Any possible future developments would be cosmetic.
+A current bug is that if there are enough of them, the buttons stack behind the footer.
+I would also consider how to update the spacing of teh text, as it makes the cards a little big.